 Residential Waste Collection

-The Solid Waste Division provides curbside collection of residential solid waste and Single Stream recyclable Materials on a weekly basis.
-This includes waste/recyclable waste collection from Municipal Buildings and public schools.
+The Solid Waste Division provides curbside collection of residential solid waste & Single Stream Recyclable Materials on a weekly basis.
+This includes waste/recyclable waste collection from municipal buildings and public schools.
 This service is provided to approximately 14,000 dwelling units.
-Lewiston’s population is approximately 35,000.
+Lewiston’s population is approximately 36,000.

 The City performs this service through the use of private haulers.
 Contracts with these firms are awarded through an open-bid process.
-The term of the contract is typically seven (7) years.
+The term of the contract is typically 7 years.

 During a typical year, 10,000+ tons of solid waste are collected from the City’s residents and is hauled to/disposed at the Mid Maine Waste Action Corp., where it is comingled with solid waste from other communities and incinerated.
 Incineration reduces the volume of the waste by approximately 90%.
 The residual ash from this process is hauled to the City’s secure landfill, in roll-off trucks, where it is disposed.
 In addition, 1,000+ tons of Single Stream Recyclable Material is collected from the City’s residents annually.
 Once collected, the Single Stream Material is hauled to Casella Recycling’s Material Recovery Facility (“MRF” - which is adjacent to the City’s solid waste facility) where the recyclable material is sorted, baled, and shipped out to end users/manufacturers.